The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Conclusions

 \section{Conclusions}

-Cosmic voids are promising and independent probes of gravity and cosmology expected to provide stringent constraints on $f\sigma_8$ and the ratio between the Hubble distance and transverse comoving distance in upcoming space missions like \euclid{} \citep{Hamaus2022,Radinovic2023}.
-Voids have also been proposed as grounds for studying the effects of massive neutrinos and modified gravity, both separately and simultaneously and as a way to break known degeneracies \citep{Li2012,Massara2015,Voivodic2017,Kreisch2019,Perico2019,Contarini2021}.
-In this paper we have investigated the performance of models describing the void-halo CCF, the radial mean void velocity profile and a reconstruction method using \ANUBISIS{} simulations with both massive neutrinos and Hu-Sawicki \fofr{} gravity.
-Our simulation suite consists of six simulations, one reference \LCDM{} cosmology, one with Hu-Sawicki \fofr{} modified gravity ($|f_{R0}|=10^{-5}$), two with massive neutrinos ($\sum m_\nu = 0.15\,\mathrm{eV},\, 0.6\,\mathrm{eV}$) and two with both massive neutrinos and modified gravity ($|f_{R0}|=10^{-5}$ + $\sum m_\nu = 0.15\,\mathrm{eV},\, 0.6\,\mathrm{eV}$).
-Occasionally we supplement with a \LCDM{} and \fofr{} simulation ($|f_{R0}|=10^{-4}$) run with \ISIS{}, when we want to investigate the effects of modified gravity further.
+Cosmic voids are promising and independent probes of gravity and cosmology expected to provide stringent constraints on $f\sigma_8$ and the ratio between the Hubble distance and transverse comoving distance in upcoming space missions such as \euclid{} \citep{Hamaus2022,Radinovic2023}.
+Voids are also proposed as grounds for studying the effects of massive neutrinos and modified gravity, both separately and simultaneously, and as a way to break known degeneracies \citep{Li2012,Massara2015,Voivodic2017,Kreisch2019,Perico2019,Contarini2021}.
+In this paper, we investigate the performance of models describing the void-halo CCF, the radial mean void velocity profile, and a reconstruction method using \ANUBISIS{} simulations with both massive neutrinos and Hu-Sawicki \fofr{} gravity.
+Our simulation suite consists of six simulations, one reference \LCDM{} cosmology, one with Hu-Sawicki \fofr{}-modified gravity ($|f_{R0}|=10^{-5}$), two with massive neutrinos ($\sum m_\nu = 0.15\,\mathrm{eV},\, 0.6\,\mathrm{eV}$), and two with both massive neutrinos and modified gravity ($|f_{R0}|=10^{-5}$ + $\sum m_\nu = 0.15\,\mathrm{eV},\, 0.6\,\mathrm{eV}$).
+Occasionally, we supplement with a \LCDM{} and \fofr{} simulation ($|f_{R0}|=10^{-4}$) run with \ISIS{}, when we want to investigate the effects of modified gravity further.